 The capital appreciation bonds for the 2005 issue mature on December 1, 2010.
 These bonds were purchased at a substantial discount at the time of issuance.
 At maturity all compounded interest is paid and the bond holders receive the face value of the bond.
 As the value of the bond increases, the accretion is reflected as a long-term liability.
 The maturity amount of the bonds is \$680,000.
-For fiscal year 2009, \$263,631 was accreted for a total bond liability of \$311,829.
+For fiscal year 2010, \$230,996 was accreted for a total bond liability of \$542,825.

 General obligation and capital appreciation bonds will be paid from the debt service fund.
 Compensated absences will be paid from the general and food service funds, which has been the policy in prior years.
-Capital leases will be paid from the general fund.
+Capital leases have been paid from the general fund.